----No statewide database available (agencies conducting background checks may search local data).
+----No statewide database available (agencies conducting background checks may search local data).

-a"Criminal histories" contain at least felony arrests and dispositions and may also contain dispositions or other data describing domestic violence or other misdemeanors.

-b"Mental health" may include persons adjudicated mentally ill or committed to a mental institution.
+a"Criminal histories" contain at least felony arrests and dispositions and may also contain dispositions or other data describing domestic violence or other misdemeanors. ^b"Mental health" may include persons adjudicated mentally ill or committed to a mental institution.

-c"Other" includes data on subjects such as probation and parole, juvenile offenses, and motor vehicle offenses.
+"Other" includes categories such as probation, parole, and motor vehicle data.